JamiesonWarner/springfever/README.md

 - Implement NEAT search (https://github.com/OptimusLime/neatjs)
 - Use a symmetric transport and action function,

-f(a, b) =

-Also, let there be just 1 type of cell, and change its graphics depending on its behavior.
-- green = photosynthesis
-- transport (FROM or TO...) (can be negative).
 This is how transport PRESSURE works...

 -- [delta_transport_pressure_x_y] = f(x, y).